ansible-collections/ibm_zos_cics/docs/source/modules/cmci_create.rst

   value
     Parameter value if any.
-Can be omitted for flag-style parameters
+Can be omitted if the parameter requires no value to be supplied, as shown in the resource table reference.
+For example, the CSD parameter for the PROGDEF CREATE operation doesn't require a value.

     | **required**: False